10) Al McGuire (404-144 from 1958-77 with Belmont Abbey and Marquette, .737)

-A lot of people remember McGuire for his television commentating days, but before that, he was a legendary coach that built a small Catholic College into a National powerhouse.
+A lot of people remember McGuire for his television commentating days, but before that, he was a legendary coach that built a small Catholic College into a national powerhouse.
 McGuire led Marquette to the NIT title in 1970 and the NCAA championship in his emotional swan song in 1977.
 McGuire’s 1974 Marquette squad lost in the NCAA Championship game.
 In 1967 Marquette lost to Walt Frazier and Southern Illinois in the NIT final, when the NIT was still a significant tournament.
-McGuire was a Two-time national coach of the year and directed Marquette to Top 20 appearances in final wire-service polls his last 10 seasons in a row.
-McGuire built his program at Marquette by being one of the first white coaches to recruit the inner city.
+McGuire was a two-time National Coach of the Year and directed Marquette to top-20 appearances in final wire-service polls his last 10 seasons in a row.
+McGuire built his program at Marquette by being one of the first white coaches to recruit from the inner city.

-Allen’s Kansas teams Had 17 consecutive undisputed first-division finishes in the Big Six Conference from 1930 through 1946.
-Won more than 60 percent of his games decided by fewer than six points (156-100, .609).
+Allen’s Kansas teams had 17 consecutive undisputed first-division finishes in the Big Six Conference from 1930 through 1946.
+They won more than 60 percent of his games decided by fewer than six points (156-100, .609).
 Allen was a great defensive coach who believed defense won championships.

 Oklahoma State won two national titles under Iba, was national runner-up once, finished fourth once and was regional runners-up on four occasions in eight playoff appearances under Iba from 1945-65.
 Reached Final Four on four occasions–1945 (1st), 1946 (1st), 1949 (2nd) and 1951 (4th)–after directing Oklahoma A&M to three NIT semifinals–1938 (3rd), 1940 (3rd) and 1944 (4th).
 Oklahoma State’s all-time winningest coach led the nation in scoring defense 16 times in his first 23 seasons with the school.
 The lone knock against Iba was that he had a losing record in games decided by six or fewer points.

-Coach K like his mentor Bob Knight started out at Army where he had success, from there he moved on to Duke, the first few years were not kind to Coach K. Since that rough start Coach K has built a great program that competes every season at a high level.
+Coach K, like his mentor Bob Knight, started out at Army where he had success.
+From there he moved to Duke.
+The first few years were not kind to Coach K. After that rough start, Coach K built a great program that competes every season at a high level.

-I know a lot of people hate Knight, but even John Wooden himself was quoted as saying about Bob Knight “I don’t think there’s ever been a better coach than Bobby Knight.”
+A lot of people hate Knight, but even John Wooden himself was quoted as saying, “I don’t think there’s ever been a better coach than Bobby Knight.”
 Now he tempered that by saying he did not like Knight, but this list has nothing to do with a popularity contest.
-Knight built Army into a very good basketball program then he moved onto Indiana University which hadn’t been good for years.
+Knight built Army into a very good basketball program, then he moved onto Indiana University, which hadn’t been good for years.
 In almost no time he had them in the Final Four and by 1976, the Hoosiers were crowned undefeated National Champions.
-Knight led the Hoosiers to three NCAA Titles during his tenure and after departing IU he ended up turning around aa average at best Texas Tech Red Raiders basketball team and made them a top 25 program.
+Knight led the Hoosiers to three NCAA titles during his tenure and after departing IU he ended up turning around an average at best Texas Tech Red Raiders basketball team and made them a top-25 program.